 Must do when in San Francisco!
 Get the lowest prices on Wine Tasting & Winery Tours

 Thanks for stopping by and reading my tips!
-Is there any place I missed?
+Did I miss your favorite spot?
 Let me know in the comments!

 Miss Part 1?
 Read it here: California Road Trip Pt.
 1: Santa Cruz and Humboldt County

 Check out the first video of my U.S & Canada road trip here:

 Watch out for California Road Trip Pt.
 3: Big Sur, coming soon